KyraD24/Tableau/README.md

 - In **"Marks"** under **"All" Automatic is shown.**
 - I clicked on the **"Down arrow"** and selected **"Shape"**

+## What this shows.
+This data set shows the average BMI and Cholesterol by continent and gender this information could be used for researchers to show which continent and gender has higher or lower.

 # How I found AVG Life Expectancy in Continent by Gender and Year.
 <img width="1470" height="814" alt="Image" src="https://github.com/user-attachments/assets/4f7aea8a-489a-45b6-beb6-610ec4672514" />